-You might be worried about how COVID-19 and the news around it can affect your pregnancy, your baby or your mental health.
-This resource is for any woman who is planning a pregnancy, is pregnant or has recently had a baby and is worried about her mental health during the COVID-19 outbreak.
+This information is for anyone who is planning a pregnancy, is pregnant or has recently had a baby and is worried about their mental health during the COVID-19 outbreak.
 It’s also for their partners, families and friends.

-There is no evidence to suggest that you are any more likely to get COVID-19 than anyone else.
+If you are pregnant there is no evidence to suggest that you are any more likely to get COVID-19 than if you are not pregnant.

 However, the body responds differently to viruses during pregnancy, which can occasionally cause more severe symptoms.
 This will be the same for the COVID-19 virus.
 For this reason, if you are pregnant you will be included among a group of vulnerable people identified by the government, who need to take extra care in following social distancing guidelines as a precautionary measure to help stop them from becoming unwell.

-Your appointments might now be held over the phone or by video-call instead of in person.
+During the COVID-19 pandemic, some appointments might be held over the phone or by video-call instead of in person.
 If you are unsure about this, please contact your midwife.
 If you do attend face-to-face appointments or scans, medical staff will wear personal protective equipment (PPE), such as gowns, masks, eye protection and gloves, where possible.

 In your appointments, your midwife and obstetrician will let you know about any changes to your maternity care, such as how often midwives can visit you after you give birth, or the possibility that your antenatal classes will be delivered by video link.

 You must not attend a routine clinic in person if you have COVID-19 symptoms.
-If you have COVID-19 symptoms when you go into labour or have concerns about your health or the health of your baby, then call your maternity service for advice.
+If you have COVID-19 symptoms when you go into labour or have concerns about your health or the health of your baby, call your maternity service for advice.